Sweet And Savory Puff Pastry Treats

 The first thing is to move the puff pastry to the fridge the day before to thaw out overnight.
 You want to work with it as cold as possible.
 Set up two bowls.
 One with granulated sugar mixed with a pinch of kosher salt, and one with sugar and cinnamon combined.

-Spread the sugar and salt mixture all over a flat surface like my cutting board.
+Spread the sugar over a flat surface like my cutting board.
 A marble surface is fine too.
 I unfold the pastry and lay it right on top of the sugar mixture.
-At the top of the pastry, pour the cinnamon sugar mixture evenly all over, covering the top.
-So now there’s sugar on the bottom surface of the pastry, and cinnamon sugar on the top surface.
+On top of the pastry, pour the cinnamon sugar mixture evenly over, covering the top.
+So now there’s sugar on the bottom of the pastry, and cinnamon sugar on the top.

 Next, slice the dough into slightly under 1-inch slices.
 Place the slices, cut side up, onto baking sheets lined with parchment paper.
 Bake the pastry for 5 minutes, or until the bottoms are caramelized and brown, then flip them over with a spatula, and bake for another 4-5 minutes.
 This will allow for the other side to caramelize.
 Carefully move each one to a rack to cool.